webbben/code-exec-microservice/README.md

 ## Code Execution Microservice
-This is a code execution microservice that will execute code snippets in specific programming languges; as of now, the list includes Python, Go, and Bash.
+This is a code execution microservice that will execute code snippets in specific programming languages.
-It's essentially an HTTP server that exposes a POST API endpoint which allows you to send code, and it returns the output and whether an error occurred during its execution.
+It's an HTTP server that exposes a POST API endpoint which allows you to send code, and it returns the output and whether an error occurred during its execution.

+As of now, these are the supported programming languages:
+* Python
+* Go
+* Bash

 ## How it works
 The actual code execution is relatively simple: